 The cost of Platelet Rich Plasma treatment varies based on the number of injections you receive.
 We advise you to contact our friendly staff today at 954-322-8586.

-Our pain care specialists in Florida, Dr. Luis Escobar & Dr. Lucien Alexandre, have the qualifications and years of experience required in expert pain management.
+Our pain care specialist in Florida, Dr. Luis Escobar, have the qualifications and years of experience required in expert pain management.
 Providing professional interventional pain management at 2 convenient locations

 Our pain specialists will work hard at determining and treating the source of your symptoms and pain.